-Synchronous (live) classes will involve components delivered through Zoom and/or Teams, video conferencing platforms supported by the University.
+Synchronous (live) classes will be delivered in this course through Zoom and/or Teams, video conferencing platforms supported by the University.
 Steps have been taken by the University to configure these platforms in a secure manner.
-Classes may be recorded with video and audio (and, in some cases, transcription) and may be made available to students in the course for the duration of the term.
+Classes will be recorded with video and audio (and, in some cases, transcription) and will be made available to students in the course for the duration of the term.
 The recordings may capture your name, image or voice through the video and audio recordings.
 By attending these live classes, you are consenting to the collection of this information for the purposes of administering the class and associated coursework.
 If you are concerned about the collection of your name and other personal information in the class, please contact the course instructor to identify possible alternatives.